mrstruijk/Doorbell/README.md

 Attach the tilt-switch unto the end of the wires.
 In my case they needed to be a few centimeters long, to provide the tilt-switch with enough range of motion to trigger whenever the bell rings.
 Attach the wired-up tilt-switch to any of the regular pins and a ground pin.
 Make sure to set that same pin in the `motionsensor.py` on line 12.
 In the code provided it's attached to GP11 (physical pin 15).
 Make sure the tilt-switch points upwards, otherwise it won't work.

+Attach the Pico to the battery unit with some tape or hot glue and popsicle sticks.
+Make sure that you're able to open the battery compartment to recharge your batteries.

 Wire the power supply to the VBUS and a ground pin.
 I wired the on-off switch on the ground wire in between the battery and the Pico: I only turn it on when I am expecting someone or a delivery.

 Front